oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 of what it means to match is dependent upon the implementation.

 ::: example
-Example ##ex: return all Products that match the search term "bike"
+Example ##ex: return all Products that match the search term `bike`
 ```
 GET http://host/service/Products?$search=bike
 ```